lut0pia/raccoon/docs/README.md

 Pressing the `Apply` button or `Control+Enter` (while focusing the text input) will send the current code to the virtual machine, so you can see changes happen right away.

-- Use `Control+Left-Click` on function names to go to their definition (or documentation).
+- Use `Control+Left-Click` on function/global names to go to their definition (or documentation).

 ## Console